 The magic of OBD2 furnishes the Wagon All-the-Rs with a plethora of digital gauges.
 It’s the future!
 (If all your previous cars were old…)

 I stumbled across the R-VIT whilst searching for general Wagon information and thought it might make a neat alternative to a normal boost gauge.
 When a nice example happened to be available on Yahoo!
-Auctions as I was putting together the All-the-Rs lowering kit I couldn’t resist and added that to the growing list of bits heading to me via Jesse Streeter.
+Auctions as I was putting together the All-the-Rs lowering kit (more on that soon!)
+I couldn’t resist and added that to the growing list of bits heading to me via Jesse Streeter.

 The R-VIT uses the OBD2 diagnostic port – introduced in the mid-90s* – to display information gathered from the vehicle’s various sensors, from standard data like engine RPM and water temperature to clever stuff like boost solenoid valve opening and 4WD power distribution information.